Peering 101 Roundtable:

 Interconnection and peering have grown exponentially over the past few years.
 It is clear that digitalisation of our daily lives has contributed significantly to this growth.
 Furthermore, people around the world are now living in this new normal where connectivity has become more important than ever.

-In this 2-part roundtable session, we will be discussing with an excellent panel of industry leaders from AMS-IX, DE-CIX and LINX:
+In this 2nd part of the peering 101 roundtable, we will continue our discussion with an excellent panel of industry leaders from AMS-IX, DE-CIX and LINX on:

 Mark Daley, Director of Digital Strategy & Business Development at Epsilon